eclipse-iceoryx/iceoryx/doc/website/getting-started/overview.md

 ### Runtime

-Each application which wants to use iceoryx has to instantiate its runtime, which essentially enables communication with Roudi.
+Each application which wants to use iceoryx has to instantiate its runtime, which essentially enables communication with RouDi.
 Only one runtime object per user process is allowed.

 To do so, the following lines of code are required